Kaperskyguru/strapi-int-test/README.md

 - `npm start` to start the development server.

+## To run with Docker (Recommended)

+Set up and install Docker and Docker compose

+- `cd` into the `Test` folder.

+- Type `docker compose up` to deploy the project.

+- Or `docker-compose up` to use Docker Compose directly.

+- The application will be served at `http://localhost:3000/`

 If everything is properly configured, you should be presented with a fullstack GraphQL application.

 If there is any question, I will be available to discuss it in details.